Achieving both yield and capital growth is the holy grail of investing.

-For those who are not familiar with this type of investment option, let me explain.
-Most property investors will have looked through a display home at some stage.
-These are generally located where demand from owner occupiers is strong, and the builders want to show off what they can deliver.
-They use the display homes to illustrate floor plans, inclusions and finishes and any new products to the market.
-Some builders offer these display homes to an investor and lease them back at very attractive rates.
-They generally pay from 6%-10%.
-This sounds fantastic and looks very attractive to investors.
+For those who are not familiar with this type of investment, let me explain.
+Most property investors and home buyers will have looked through a display home at some stage.
+These are generally located where demand from owner occupiers is strong, and the builders want to show off their best wares.
+They use the display homes to illustrate floor plans, fixtures & finishes and any products and building materials new to market.
+Some builders offer these display homes as a leaseback investment opportunity at very attractive yields.
+This means the investor buys the property and the builder/ developer becomes the “tenant” and uses the house as a “showhome”.
+The developer generally pays from a 7%-10% yield to the investor.
+The figures look fantastic and this can be very attractive to investors.

 Let’s run through the Pros of display homes first.

-These homes are generally in areas with a high uptake of owner occupiers.
-This is vital for ongoing capital growth prospects.
+- The homes are generally in areas with strong appeal to owner occupiers.
+This bodes well for ongoing capital growth.

-The estates generally have several land releases, with the land prices rising each new release.
-The displays are in the initial stage, therefore benefit from the price growth.
+- The estates generally have several land releases, with the land prices rising each new release.
+The displays are usually built in the initial stages, therefore benefit from the land price growth.

-Gardens have more extensive landscaping than the standard investment property.
-The gardens are also well established by the time the properties return to the standard rental market.
+- Gardens have more extensive landscaping and are well established by the time the properties return to the standard rental market.

-The properties are cash flow positive, particularly while interest rates are at current low levels.
+- The properties are likely to be cash flow positive, particularly while interest rates are at current low levels.

-Display homes generally attract quality tenants and rent for $50-$100 more post leaseback than a standard, similarly configured home as they sit well above the standard in the area.
+- Display homes generally attract quality tenants and rent for $50-$100 more post leaseback than a standard, similarly configured home.

-Most are sold at completion, so you miss the benefit of paying stamp duty on the land only.
+- Most are sold at completion, so all inclusions are factored into the price and you miss the benefit of stamp duty savings.

 How can you ensure success?

 Ideally, a builder will offer the display home as a construction, fixed price contract.
 This means you will buy the land then construct the home.
-This allows you to benefit from the reduced stamp duty.
-All the anticipated upgrades are identified in the inclusions schedule.
-In my experience, the builder will often add additional improvements, particularly as a new product or finishes come to market they wish to feature.
-This is at their cost and no cost to the investor.
+This allows you to benefit from paying stamp duty only on the land component.
+The builder will anticipate at contract stage the inclusions, however will often add additional improvements as a new products & finishes become available.
+This is at their cost when if the investor has signed a fixed price contract.

 The principal factors to focus on would be:

-Preferably buy as a construction contract.
-Benefit from lower stamp duty and opportunity for additional inclusions at builder’s expense.
+- Preferably buy as a two part, fixed price construction contract.
+Benefits are lower stamp duty and opportunity for additional inclusions at builder’s expense.

-Preferably, the leaseback period is longer than 1 year.
+- Ensure the leaseback period is longer than 12 months.

-Ensure the home is not significantly above the market due to too many upgrades.
+- Ensure the home is not pitched significantly above the market and is relevant to the local demographic.

-Check the detail in the inclusions to ensure the design will have broad appeal and is not a narrow design focus.
+- Check the details and the inclusions to ensure the design will have broad appeal.

-Ensure you have a signed lease for the lease-back period.
-In the event the estate sells out early, so the builder is still responsible to pay you the agreed rent.
+- Ensure you have a signed lease agreement as part of your contract.
+In the event the estate sells out early, the builder is still responsible to pay you the agreed rent.